texhex/BiosSledgehammer/README.md

 Directory == HP EliteBook 8xx G4
 ```

-In this example, the requested file was `BIOS-Update.txt` and `Shared-BIOS-Update.txt` pointed to `\Shared\HP EliteBook 8xx G4\`; this means it retrieve the settings for the BIOS update from `\Shared\HP EliteBook 8xx G4\BIOS-Update.txt` .
-It is necessary to store update files in the same folder - for example, if the BIOS update is 1.22, the update exe should be located in `\Shared\HP EliteBook 8xx G4\BIOS-1.22\`.
+In this example, the requested file was `BIOS-Update.txt` and `Shared-BIOS-Update.txt` pointed to `\Shared\HP EliteBook 8xx G4\`; this means it retrieves the settings for the BIOS update from `\Shared\HP EliteBook 8xx G4\BIOS-Update.txt`.
+It is necessary to store update files in the same folder - for example, if the BIOS update is 1.22, the update exe needs be located in `\Shared\HP EliteBook 8xx G4\BIOS-1.22\`.

 This procedure works in the same fashion for any configuration file, even for "companion" files like `TPM-BIOS-Settings.txt` (shared file would be `Shared-TPM-BIOS-Settings.txt`).